 Three routes will connect downtown Olympia to west Olympia: 9X, 30, and 31.

-The new Route 31 will travel from downtown to Capital Mall via Rogers Street, Bowman Avenue, Conger Avenue (serving Capital High School), and Cooper Point Road.
+Route 31 will travel from downtown to Capital Mall via Rogers St., Bowman Ave., Conger Ave. (serving Capital High School), and Cooper Point Rd.

-All Route 31 buses will continue as Route 33, serving Black Lake Boulevard, northwest Tumwater, and Thurston County Family Court — giving riders a one-seat ride without needing to transfer.
+All Route 31 buses will continue as Route 33, serving Black Lake Blvd., northwest Tumwater, and Thurston County Family Court, giving riders a one-seat ride without needing to transfer.